With Treatment

 Services provided:

-Henrico Area Mental Health And Developmental Services is a residential substance use treatment facility in Richmond, Virginia that is located in the 23223 zip code.
-It offers regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
-Henrico Area Mental Health And Developmental Services can accommodate dual diagnosis treatment, rehab for adult men and teenagers.
+Henrico Area Mental Health And Developmental Services is a residential substance use treatment facility in Richmond, Virginia that is situated in the 23223 zip code.
+It includes outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+Henrico Area Mental Health And Developmental Services can accommodate rehab for teenagers, people with trauma and co-occurring addiction and mental health treatment.

 Address: 3908 9 Mile Road, Richmond, VA 23223 in Richmond City County